Training and Development

 - Dzongsar Derge—Chinese

-- A large-scale pilot 3-year intensive English course in Thailand.
+- A large-scale pilot 3-year intensive English course

 A major aim of these language courses is to train qualified translators, so that the Dharma can be made available to people in their own languages—the fundamental condition for the Buddhadharma to take root and flourish in any country.